Velo Escapes LogoVelo Escapes

 Closest airport:

-Tucson International (TUS) is about 22 miles from the hotel, roughly a 30-minute drive south.
+Tucson International (TUS) is about 13 miles from the hotel, roughly a 20-minute drive.
 Direct flights from most major Western hubs (Denver, Phoenix, Los Angeles, San Francisco, Salt Lake City, Seattle) and several Eastern hubs (Dallas, Houston, Atlanta, Chicago).

 Weather